yuriytkach/fundraiser-tracker/README.md

 You can then execute your native executable with: `./build/code-with-quarkus-1.0.0-SNAPSHOT-runner`

 ## Running in AWS
 You can manually create Lambda function in AWS from generated `function.zip`.
 Add the API Gateway for function's REST API.

 You should also create DynamoDB `funds` table with indexes.

-Additionally, you should create secret for Slack token and Privatbank token in AWS Secrets Manager.
+Additionally, you should create secret for Slack token and Privatbank token in AWS Systems Manager.

 If you want to sync Privatbank on a regular basis then you can create Event in the AWS EventBridge that will call Lambda.

 ## Related Guides